oTree-org/otree-core/docs/app/models.rst

 A Match is a particular instance of a game being played, and holds the results of that instance, i.e. what the score was, who got paid what.

-So, "Match" is used in the sense of "boxing match", in the sense that it is an event that occurs where the game is played.
+So, "Match" is used in the sense of "chess match", in the sense that it is an event that occurs where the game is played.

 Example of a Match: "dictator game between participants Alice & Bob, where Alice gave $0.50"